smakhnist/trade-enrichment-assignment/README.md

 # How to run the service
 `mvn spring-boot:run` - to start the spring-boot application

 #### 1. Naive (NaiveTradeEnrichmentService) version.
 The brute-force solution provides the desired functionality and sets the benchmark for the advanced solutions.

 `curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-naive`

+#### 2. DFThreadLocal (ThreadLocalDateFormaterTradeEnrichmentService) version.
-#### 2. ReadWriteSplit (ReadWriteThreadsSplitTradeEnrichmentService) is an advanced version of Naive solution where we split read and write operations into separate threads
+An advanced version of Naive solution where we use dedicated DateFormat instance per each thread to avoid synchronization overhead on the all threads shared DateFormatter class.

-`curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-read-write-split`
+`curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-df-thread-local`

-This solution gives us **> 100%** performance improvement in comparison with the naive version.
+This solution gives us **> 83%** performance improvement in comparison with the naive version.
- - Consumer thread reads the input file, process the lines and put them into the thread-safe queue.
- - Producer thread reads the lines from the queue and writes them to the output file.

-#### 3. EfficientStructures (EfficientStructuresTradeEnrichmentService) is a version with efficient data structure leveraging and optimized lines processing
+#### 3. EfficientStructures (EfficientStructuresTradeEnrichmentService)
+Version with efficient data structure leveraging and optimized lines processing

 `curl POST --form file="@./trade.csv" -X POST http://localhost:8080/api/v1/enrich-efficient-structures`

-There are 2 improvements made into naive solution (**overall > 300% of performance increasing**).
+There are 2 improvements made to the naive solution (**overall > 290% of performance increasing**).

  - Since date validity check is rather 'expensive' operation, we could cache its valid values in a tread-safe HashSet to avoid redundant date validations.
 The number of unique dates is relatively small, so the HashSet will be very efficient and memory-safe.